What is multiple

 Magnetic resonance imaging (MRI) has made it easier to diagnose MS and monitor disease progression.
-MRI can provide different information, depending on how it’s done.
+An MRI can provide different information, depending on how it’s done.
 Types of MRI and radiology tests that may be used for MS include:

-T1-weighted brain MRI uses contrast dye to detect active inflammation.
-This scan highlights new lesions or lesions that are growing.
-It can also show dark areas or “black holes” that indicate possible permanent damage.
+- T1-weighted brain MRI.
+Using contrast dye to detect active inflammation, this scan highlights new lesions or lesions that are growing.
+It can also show dark areas that indicate possible permanent damage.

-T2-weighted brain MRI detects all old and new lesions.
-It helps gauge total disease progression.
+- T2-weighted brain MRI.
+This scan detects all old and new lesions and helps gauge total disease progression.

-Fluid attenuated inversion recovery (FLAIR) is a more sensitive scan and can help identify brain lesions.
+- Fluid attenuated inversion recovery (FLAIR).
+As a more sensitive scan, this test can help identify brain lesions.

-Spinal cord MRI can detect lesions within the spinal cord.
+- Spinal cord MRI.
+This test can detect lesions within your spinal cord.

-Computed tomography (CT or CAT scan) can also detect areas of demyelination, but with less detail than MRI.
+- Computed tomography (CT) scan.
+This scan, involving radiation, can also detect areas of demyelination, but with less detail than MRI.

-There’s not much preparation for MRI, but there are some important considerations.
+There’s not much preparation for an MRI, but there are some important considerations.
 Due to the strong magnetic field, some conditions may make it unsafe or require special preparation.
-Let your doctor and MRI technician know if you have any diagnosed medical conditions or:
+Let your doctor and MRI technician know if you:

 - are claustrophobic